 The estimate feature approximately calculates the amount of time it will take the laser system to process the selected job.
 For more complex jobs, the estimate feature can take a while to estimate the job completion time.
 A job can be estimated while a machine is disconnected or turned off.

 Settings

 The settings button gives you access to the printer driver settings for the selected job.
 Most of the settings can be changed after printing if necessary.
-A few of the settings like image density and print mode are not reconfigurable after initial printing and will be grayed out.
 Any changes made will be permanently saved with the job.

 File Management